VektrexElectronicSystems/SpikeSafePythonSamples/spikesafe_python_lib_docs/TcpSocket/send_scpi_command/README.md

 SCPI command to send to SpikeSafe

 ### Examples
-The following example demonstrates the read_data function.
+The following example demonstrates the send_scpi_command function.
 It creates a new TcpSocket object, connects to a SpikeSafe, initiates the request for SpikeSafe information using the `*IDN?` SCPI command, reads the request response, and disconnects from a SpikeSafe.
 ```
 # instantiate new TcpSocket to connect to SpikeSafe
 tcp_socket = TcpSocket()